splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/2-organising-code/4-activities.md

 - Ask the user which "screen/functionality" they would like to choose
   - You should have different functions for numbers and char input
-- Add a play song "screen" that asks the user for a music file's filename, and what they would like to name it, then play it
 - Wait for user input on each screen, then change the "screen/functionality" based on what option they choose
-- Include some dummy data for the other screens
-  - Add a home screen header, maybe some ASCII art that says "Dotifin"
+  - For now just include welcome messages for each "screen"
+- Add a play song "screen" that asks the user for a music file's filename and what they would like to name it, then plays it
 - Allow the user to go back to the main screen at any point or quit the application

 Validation:

 - Ensure that whatever user input your program takes matches the options

+Functions you should have:

+- CharInputValid - Checks to see if user input a valid character
+- IntInputValid - Checks to see if user input a valid integer
+- ProcessCharInput - Performs different operations, like changing "screens" based on the character input
+- PlaySong - Asks the User for a File name and name for their song, then plays it

 ### RPG Collision Tests